 – Proof of at least two years’ effective service in the position as a permanent employee

-Recruitment is based on a proposal from the head of the establishment, and on the advice of the local joint consultative committee.
+Recruitment is based on a proposal from the head of the school and the advice of the local joint consultative committee.

 If your application is accepted, your teaching salary will be the gross amount at the time of your departure.
 It will be supplemented by various allowances, including a monthly expatriation allowance.
 The amount of this allowance varies from country to country.
-You will also benefit from other advantages, such as a return trip to your home country every 1, 2 or 3 years.
+In addition to these allowances, you will receive other benefits, such as a return trip to your home country every 1, 2 or 3 years.
 As an expatriate, your rights to promotion and retirement remain unaffected.

 Teaching abroad as a resident

-The resident contract is for applicants who have already been living abroad for at least three months.
-What’s more, a resident’s salary is less advantageous than that of an expatriate.
-In addition to their teaching duties, expatriate positions include specific pedagogical consultancy missions.
-As well as in-service training or school management (for 1st degree), which is not the case for resident positions.
+The resident contract is for candidates who have already been living abroad for at least three months.
+In addition, the remuneration of a resident is less advantageous than that of an expatriate.
+In addition to teaching duties, expatriate positions include specific pedagogical consulting missions.
+This is not the case for resident positions.

-– At least 3 years’ actual service in the job as a permanent employee.
+– Have at least 3 years’ actual service in the position as a permanent teacher.

-The procedure, which may differ depending on the recruiting organization, involves putting together an application file.
-This usually includes a handwritten covering letter, a detailed CV and administrative documents.
-As well as anything that can demonstrate and highlight personal and professional skills that are relevant to the job in question.
+The procedure, which may differ depending on the recruiting organization, involves compiling an application file.
+This generally includes a handwritten covering letter, a detailed CV and administrative documents.
+As well as anything that can prove and highlight personal and professional skills relevant to the position in question.

 Teaching abroad with a local contract

-The local contract allows you to be recruited by the school of your choice, to which you will have applied directly.
-Remuneration, social security coverage and contract conditions depend on local law.
-They are therefore specific to each country, and generally less advantageous than for expatriate and resident status.
-You’ll need to take into account the cost of living in the country you’ve chosen to live in.
+With a local contract, you are recruited by the school of your choice, to which you apply directly.
+Remuneration, social security coverage and contract conditions are governed by local law.
+They are therefore specific to each country, and generally less advantageous than for expatriate or resident status.
+You will therefore need to take into account the cost of living in the country in which you have chosen to live.

-This type of contract can also help a teacher who can’t find a resident contract at first, as it’s quicker and easier to access.
-It’s an entry point for 1 or 2 years, which then gives you priority on a resident position.
+This type of contract can also help a teacher who cannot find a resident contract at first, as it is quicker and easier to access.
+It’s an entry point for 1 or 2 years, after which priority is given to a resident position.

 Teaching abroad as a volunteer